renatoasilva/gilded-rose-kata/README.md

 ### Testing rules against items

 I have decided to test the rules of the items itself on the unit tests.
-Initially more tests could have been added to ensure the sanity of the ranges like ensure that the ranges within the same rule, do not overlap.
+More tests could have been added to ensure the sanity of the ranges like ensure that the ranges within the same rule, do not overlap, but due to lack of time it was not done.

 ### Coverage

-Currently coverage is around 80%.
+Currently coverage is around 97% for line and 94% for method.

 ## Considerations